krokosik/rustpill/README.md

 - more convenient async wrappers for blocking Python bindings, perhaps a macro
 - expand the firmware and port more Cube code of course
 - create async Python bindings as well and a test file with asyncio
+- fix the `firmare` runner, which is ignored when using `forced-target`, i.e. find a way to make the Cargo workspace work nicer. [cargo issue](https://github.com/rust-lang/cargo/issues/14833)